 "My son used to hit his sister whenever he wanted a toy.
 Now he can say "gimme please" as he reaches his hand out.
 I've seen such great improvement in his language but I'm happy to say that he also doesn't get angry so often."

 The recommendation for speech therapy is not something that parents should hesitate about.
 It does no harm.
 Meaning, even if your child would have outgrown their delay, the speech therapist just played with your child and their toys.
 The intervention doesn't hurt or do damage.
 And since there is a risk for problems in school later on with literacy, language and other functioning, the risk is greater for parents to wait and do nothing.
+If you are not comfortable with in-home speech therapy, online speech therapy is now available for children, and has proven to be effective training.

 Another important recommendation is for parents to get trained in speech therapy strategies that they can use at home with their toddler.
 When a parent is empowered to be their child's speech therapist, a child learns faster and can graduate from speech therapy sooner.
 There really is no downside.

-STTW has a program available specifically to train parents to learn many of the strategies that speech therapists use with late talking toddlers.
+Better Speech's speech language pathologists are available specifically to train parents to learn many of the strategies that speech therapists use with late talking toddlers.
 "It's one of our most popular programs," says Carly, "because parents and toddlers see results right away."

 At Better Speech we know you deserve speech therapy that works.